anandchakru-archives/nisdk/projects/nelem/README.md

-# Nlib
+# Nelem

 `Nivite` - Online invitations, the nerdy way. https://nivite.jrvite.com

-This is an Angular Library, for non Angular, use @nivite/nelem
+This is for non-angular projects, for Angular, use @nivite/nlib